Airlines and Airports on Travel Notes

 Located in Anne Arundel County, Maryland, approximately 9 to 10 miles from downtown Baltimore, the airport serves as a major gateway for the Baltimore-Washington region.

-From the bustling city of Baltimore to the picturesque shores of the
+From the vibrant city life of Baltimore to the serene Chesapeake Bay,

 Logan International Airport (BOS), officially known as General Edward Lawrence Logan International Airport, is the primary airport serving Boston, Massachusetts, and the greater New England region.